« TRILOGY OF EARTH »

 Created by Agathe Simon, the Trilogy of Earth project has its roots in a context of globalization and migratory flows.
 Its challenge is to expose the roots of globalization presented across five individuals living on five different continents.

-With support from the art historian Paul Ardenne, this project is being carried out in partnership with the University of Cergy-Pontoise, the University Paris-Seine (COMUE), the École Nationale Supérieure d’Arts de Paris-Cergy, the LAHIC laboratory of the C.N.R.S., the Château de la Bâtie d’Urfé, and the village of Les Salles (Loire).
+With support from Bertrand Maillot and the Geosciences and Environment Cergy Laboratory (GEC), this project is being carried out in partnership with the University of Cergy-Pontoise, the University Paris-Seine (COMUE), the Paris Cergy National Graduate School of Art (ENSAPC), the LAHIC laboratory of the C.N.R.S., the Château de la Bâtie d’Urfé, and the village of Les Salles (Loire).

 The Team of the Centre for Research on the Unknown